Visit

 Learn Foundational Digital Accessibility Concepts

-Web accessibility allows everyone to access content on a website without any barriers.
+Digital accessibility allows everyone to access digital content without any barriers.
 Aims Community College is committed to fostering an inclusive environment where everyone can access educational opportunities.

 State and federal laws mandate that public institutions like Aims Community College develop a plan to meet certain WCAG guidelines.
 Read more about these regulations and standards and the current planning initiative at the College.